Marc Guehi transfer news: Crystal Palace boss Oliver Glasner says club must keep defender after Liverpool bid

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-"There is no deal," Glasner said in his post-match press conference.
+"There is no deal," Glasner said in his post-match press conference at Villa Park.
 "We can decide, he is our player and under contract.
 We can decide.
 It is up to us.

 "The only one who decides if Marc has to stay is our chairman.